eslint/rfcs/designs/2022-forbid-disable/README.md

 ## Alternatives

-instead of extending `noInlineConfig` we could instead add a state called `enforce` to `error/warn`.
-This would be a superset of `error` where the rules cannot be disabled by inline config.
-However, it is hard to convey to the user succinctly what this accomplishes.
-And it allows users to disable the rules more easily in config files
+instead of adding a state called `enforce`.
+We could extend `noInlineConfig` to accept an array of rule names.
+This however, would add extra confusion as to where the rule is really configured.

 There are plugins such as [eslint-comments/no-restricted-disable](https://mysticatea.github.io/eslint-plugin-eslint-comments/rules/no-restricted-disable.html) that implement this concept.
 However, since these are just other rules, one can easily disable them.
 This results in scenarios such as